High-peak Creeks, Forest Fires and Landscape Erosion: Could They Be Linked?

 January 14, 2013

 The following is part four in a series on the National Science Foundation's Critical Zone Observatories (CZOs).
-Read parts one, two, three, five, six, seven and eight.
+Read parts one, two, three, five, six, seven, eight and nine.

 Fire and water.
 One scorches the other, only to be drowned in return.
 Could their effects on a watershed be related?